tderflinger/Rugo-Map/README.md

 # Rugo Map

+Attention: Please do not clone and run this application, it has security vulnerabilities.
+Currently, I don't have time to fix them.

 Rugo Map is an Electron JavaScript desktop application.
 You can edit tracks on a map layer.
 Using the context menu (right mouse click) you can save and load the tracks.
 Furthermore, you can switch layers between OSM layer, ESRI layer, OpenTopomap, or Stamen layer.